Agriculture in Tuvalu: Coconut

 In modern times there is lower demand for copra and coconut oil as other commodities can be substituted for what were the earlier uses of these products.

 Pulaka

-Grown in large pits of composted soil below the water table, pulaka is the main source for carbohydrates.
+Grown in large pits (pela) of composted soil below the water table, pulaka is the main source for carbohydrates.
 Pulaka makes up the bulk of the islanders' traditional diet; it is usually supplemented by fish.
 Since the unprocessed corms are toxic, they must always be cooked, usually in an earth oven.
 The pulaka pits are at risk from increasing sea levels, which increase saltwater levels subsoil in the atolls and islands of Tuvalu.
-On Fongafale islet of Funafuti a survey of the pits that have previously been used to grow pulaka established that the pits were either too saline or very marginal for swamp taro production, although a more salt tolerant species of taro (Colocasia esculenta) was being grown in Fongafale.
+On Fongafale islet of Funafuti a survey of the pits that have previously been used to grow pulaka established that the pits were either too saline or very marginal for swamp taro production, although a more salt-tolerant species of taro (Colocasia esculenta) was being grown in Fongafale.